tommarshall/nagios-check-clamav-scan/README.md

 # exit OK if 0 infected files detected, CRITICAL if 1 or more detected
 ./check_clamav -l /tmp/clamav.log

+# exit UNKNOWN if logfile is more than 1 hour old
+./check_clamav -l /tmp/clamav.log -e '1 hour'

 # exit OK if 0 infected files detected, WARNING if upto 10 detected, CRITICAL if 10 or more detected
 ./check_clamav -l /tmp/clamav.log -c 10